Dimer models and group actions: Construction of symmetric dimer models

-\subsection{The group $D_6^1$}
+\subsubsection{The group $D_6^1$}

 Let $\Delta$ be a $D_6^1$-invariant lattice polygon $\Delta$.
-As in \pref{sc:C3}, take the minimum integer $n$ such that $\Delta \subset \Deltatilde_n$, where $\Deltatilde_n$ is the convex hull of $(n, -n)$, $(n, 2n)$ and $(-2n, -n)$.
-In this case, we cannot obtain $\Delta$ from $\Deltatilde_n$ by iteration of chopping corners satisfying the conditions in \pref{pr:chop0} if at some step the corner is on a primitive side segment intersecting a line of reflection.
-Thus before applying \pref{pr:chop0}, we first cut off regular triangles at the corners of $\Deltatilde_n$; let $\Deltatilde$ be the minimum polygon (hexagon in general) containing $\Delta$ obtained by cutting off three corner regular triangles from $\Deltatilde_n$.
-The minimality of $\Deltatilde$ implies that $\Delta$ contains the middle points of the sides of $\Deltatilde$ that are on the lines of reflections.
-Then \pref{pr:Gulotta} ensures there is a consistent dimer model $\Gtilde$ corresponding to $\Deltatilde$.
-To obtain $\Delta$ from $\Deltatilde$, we iterate the operation of chopping corners in a $D_6^1$-orbit.
-In this process, by our choice of $\Deltatilde$, a corner $\frakc$ and $g \frakc$ are not adjacent to each other for a non-trivial $g \in D_6^1$.
-Now we can iterate the operations in \pref{pr:chop0} to obtain a dimer model corresponding to $\Delta$.
+As in Section \ref{sc:C3}, take the minimum integer $n$ such that $\Delta \subset \Deltatilde_n$, where $\Deltatilde_n$ is the convex hull of $(n, -n)$, $(n, 2n)$ and $(-2n, -n)$.
+In this case, we cannot obtain $\Delta$ from $\Deltatilde_n$ by iteration of chopping corners satisfying the conditions in Proposition \ref{pr:chop0} if at some step the corner is on a primitive side segment intersecting a line of reflection.
+Thus before applying Proposition \ref{pr:chop0}, we first cut off regular triangles at the corners of $\Deltatilde_n$; let $\Deltatilde$ be the minimum hexagon containing $\Delta$ obtained by cutting off three corner regular triangles from $\Deltatilde_n$ (when $\Delta$ is a triangle, we obtain $\Delta$ itself instead of a hexagon but in this case, there is nothing to do).
+We apply Proposition \ref{pr:Gulotta} simultaneously to the three corners of $\Deltatilde_n$ by symmetrically choosing the zigzag paths in Proposition \ref{pr:Gulotta}.
+This operation produces a symmetric consistent dimer model $\Gtilde$ whose characteristic polygon is $\Deltatilde$.
+To obtain $\Delta$ from $\Deltatilde$, notice that the minimality of the hexagon $\Deltatilde$ ensures that $\partial\Deltatilde$ contains all the points of $\partial \Delta$ that are on the lines of reflections.
+Therefore, for any corner $\frakc$ of $\Deltatilde$ which is not on $\Delta$, $g\frakc$ and $\frakc$ are not connected by a primitive line segment of $\Deltatilde$ for a non-trivial $g \in D^1_6$.
+Thus we can iterate the operations in Proposition \ref{pr:chop0} to obtain a consistent symmetric dimer model corresponding to $\Delta$.

-\subsection{The group $D_6^2$}
+\subsubsection{The group $D_6^2$}

+We fix a $D_6^2$-invariant metric on $\bR^2$ such that $(1,0)$ is of length $1$.
+This means that we consider the inner product defined by